obonaventure/cnp3/book/glossary.rst

    IMAP
 	The Internet Message Access Protocol (IMAP), defined in :rfc:`3501`, is an application-level protocol that allows a client to access and manipulate the emails stored on a server.
 With IMAP, the email messages remain on the server and are not downloaded on the client.

+   HTML
+	The HyperText Markup Language specifies the structure and the syntax of the documents that are exchanged on the world wide web.
+HTML is maintained by the `HTML working group <http://www.w3.org/html/wg/>`_ of the W3C_

+   XML
+	The eXtensible Markup Language (XML) is a flexible text format derived from SGML.
+It was originally designed for the electronic publishing industry but is now used by a wide variety of applications that need to exchange structured data.
+The XML specifications are maintained by `several working groups <http://www.w3.org/XML/`_ of the W3C_